Bridging to Mortgage Transition Timeline

 At a Glance

-• The key question the tool is designed to answer is not how long a commercial mortgage takes, but when to start the process.
-For most refurbishment cases on a 12-month bridge the answer is considerably earlier than feels natural, typically while works are still underway rather than after they finish.
-What the two scenarios show
+For most refurbishment cases on a 12-month bridge, the answer is considerably earlier than feels natural: typically while works are still underway rather than after they finish.
+The tool below shows two scenarios that illustrate why timing matters more than borrowers often anticipate at the outset.

 Ready to see what you could borrow?